• M.A. German Studies, University of California, Irvine

 B.A., German and Philosophy, Calvin University, 2018

-I am a PhD student in the German Program in the Department of European Languages and Studies at the University of California, Irvine.
+I am a PhD student in the Department of European Languages and Studies at the University of California, Irvine.
 I hold an M.A. in Religious Studies from UC Santa Barbara, an M.A. in Theology, Philosophy, and Literature from the University of Nottingham in the United Kingdom, and a B.A. with a concentration in Theology and Philosophy.
-My current research focuses in the areas of Modern Jewish Thought, Romanticism, and German Idealism in connection with continental philosophy and mysticism.
+My current research focuses in the areas of Modern Jewish Thought, Romanticism, and German Idealism in connection with continental philosophy and mysticism. in the